-Judge approves $265 million settlement in 2015 Amtrak derailment
+U.S. judge OKs historic $265 million settlement in 2015 Amtrak derailment

-A U.S. federal judge on Thursday approved a $265 million settlement over an Amtrak passenger train crash in Philadelphia in 2015 that killed eight people and injured about 200 others, court records showed.
+(Reuters) - A U.S. judge on Thursday signed off on a record $265 million settlement over an Amtrak passenger train crash in Philadelphia in 2015 that killed eight people and injured about 200 others, court records showed.

-The settlement ordered by U.S. District Court Judge Legrome Davis of the Eastern District of Pennsylvania called for Amtrak and its insurers to make the payments for claims arising from the derailment to a court-supervised trust by Feb.
+The settlement approved by U.S. District Court Judge Legrome Davis of Pennsylvania is believed to be the largest of its kind in U.S. history.
+Federal law caps the damages for any single disaster at $295 million.

+The deal calls for Amtrak and its insurers to make the payments for claims arising from the derailment to a court-supervised trust by Feb.
 28, 2017.

 The Amtrak train was traveling through Philadelphia on May 12, 2015 with 243 people on board when it entered a curve at more than twice the recommended 50 miles-per-hour (80 kph) speed limit and derailed, mangling one car and knocking two others on their sides.